Fethiye, Turkey - Travel

 Fethiye Travel Guide

-With an area of 875 km2, it is located in the Muğla Province, in the southwestern part of the country, and lies between Dalaman and Seydikemer districts, right across the coast of the Mediterranean Sea.
+With an area of 875 km2, it is located in Muğla Province in the southwestern part of the country, between the Dalaman and Seydikemer districts, along the Mediterranean coast.

 A tasteful blend of ancient historical sights and modern attractions characterises the city, having been rebuilt after a devastating earthquake that destroyed everything in 1958.
 Things to do in Fethiye are countless; people love this little corner of paradise for its mesmerising scenery and fun activities.
-The settlement is famous for its harbour, beaches, crystal blue waters, and ancient relics and will keep water enthusiasts and history lovers equally engaged in all it has to offer.
+The settlement is famous for its harbour, beaches, crystal-clear waters, and ancient relics.
+It will keep water enthusiasts and history lovers equally engaged in all it has to offer.

 Fethiye Tours